-Easy Vegetarian Quesadillas are a quick nourishing and satisfying meal that can be made with food staples in minutes.
-Thus, they are a great alternative to take-out on busy nights or when you haven’t made it to the supermarket in a while.
+Easy Vegetarian Quesadillas are a quick, nourishing and satisfying meal that can be made with food staples in minutes.
+Thus, they are a great alternative to take out on busy nights or when you haven’t ventured to the supermarket in a while.
 This recipe is vegetarian.
 However, if you’ve got leftover shredded chicken or mince, you can add it.

-A quesadilla is a simple to construct Mexican dish, which consists of a flat tortilla filled with cheese, and sometimes meats, beans and spices.
-It is cooked on a griddle; a flat cooking surface, like a flat grill.
+A quesadilla is a simple-to-construct Mexican dish consisting of a flat tortilla filled with cheese and sometimes meats, beans and spices.
+It is cooked on a griddle, a flat cooking surface, like a flat grill.

 However, I’ve had success making quesadillas in a standard frying pan.
 So, lack of equipment need not stop you from enjoying them!